juniordiscart/ImpossibleOdds-Toolkit/README.md

 The naming and parameter format deviates slightly from Unity's `Debug` class to keep them from having conflicts.
 All of these also have the option to directly provide any `string.Format()` parameters.

 You can set different logging levels for the player and the editor, allowing you to keep valuable info messages while testing in editor, while removing them from the player build.
-See the [Editor Setting](#editor-settings) section for more details on how to enable/disable these.
+See the [Editor Settings](#editor-settings) section for more details on how to enable/disable these.

 ### Value Checking

-All to frequently, there are situations where you need to check if certain values are not `null`, or a string is not empty, these can save you some lines and time:
+All to frequently, there are situations where you need to check if certain values are `null` or not, or a string is not empty.
+Then these can save you some lines and time:

 ```cs
 value.ThrowIfNull(); // ArgumentNullException if null.